 - 1. Arrive on time for your test.
 Each test is only available for a certain predetermined amount of time. - 2.
 Your facilitator will provide you with scratch paper.
 No other paper is allowed. - 3.
-ALL belongings, including cell phones and review materials, must be put away during testing, and should not be near your personal testing area. - 4.
-Absolutely no cell phones are allowed during testing.
+ALL belongings, including cell phones and review materials, must be put away during testing, and should not be near your personal testing area. - Absolutely no cell phones are allowed during testing.
 All cell phones must be turned OFF and put away out of sight.
 If a cell phone is taken out and/or used during a test, it will result in a charge of academic misconduct and a score of ZERO on the test. - 5.
 No IPODS or other music devices may be used during tests.
-Use of any such device during a test will result in a charge of academic misconduct and a score of ZERO on the test. - No website other than www.moodleDE.selu.edu and no other area of Moodle may be accessed during tests.
+Use of any such device during a test will result in a charge of academic misconduct and a score of ZERO on the test. - 6.
+No website other than Canvas and no other area of Canvas may be accessed during tests.
 Accessing any such website during a test will result in a charge of academic misconduct and a score of ZERO on the test. - 7.
 You may not write down any information pertaining to test questions to take with you when you leave the classroom after an exam.
 All scratch paper will be collected before you are allowed to leave.
 You may not share any test information with anyone who has not taken the test. - 8.
-All questions or issues during tests should be communicated to the High School DE Course Facilitator and the university Instructor of Record - 9.
-If you are believed to have violated academic integrity, the university Instructor of Record will inform you of the violation and consequences (a ZERO on that assignment for first offense) and you will have an opportunity to appeal. (http://www.southeastern.edu/resources/policies/policy_detail/acad_integrity.html)
+All questions or issues during tests should be communicated to the High School DE Course Facilitator and the University Instructor of Record. - 9.
+If you are believed to have violated academic integrity, the University Instructor of Record will inform you of the violation and consequences (a ZERO on that assignment for first offense) and you will have an opportunity to appeal.